Skip to content

 The concept car is said to indicate the design language of the production models to follow, the first of which will be a four-door GT.
 It will be revealed on December 2 at Miami Art Week, where the marketing will feel far less inappropriate.

-Now, we’re under embargo on the concept car until the Miami launch but I think I can get away with saying that it’s like no other Jaguar you’ve seen before; that’s it’s brave, bold and striking; that it’s the absolute opposite of the bland XE executive saloon that signified the end of the existing company in many ways.
+Now, Magneto magazine is under embargo on the concept car until the Miami launch, but I think I can get away with saying that it’s like no other Jaguar you’ve seen before; that’s it’s brave, bold and striking; that it’s the absolute opposite of the bland XE executive saloon that signified the end of the existing company in many ways.

 The image you see at the top of your screen is of the concept car’s windowless rear, while the spy shots here show the first shots of the heavily camouflaged four-door GT.